 Maryluz is a researcher in our Litigation area.

-Meghan is a doctoral candidate in the Department of Anthropology at the University of Chicago.
-She received her J.D. cum laude from Harvard Law School, an M.A.L.D. in international relations (focusing on international environment and resource policy) from The Fletcher School at Tufts University, and a B.S. in policy analysis and management from Cornell University.
+Meghan is the Postdoctoral Fellow in Law and Inequality at the American Bar Foundation.
+She received her Ph.D. in anthropology from the University of Chicago, a J.D. cum laude from Harvard Law School, a M.A.L.D. in international relations (focusing on international environment and resource policy) from The Fletcher School at Tufts University, and a B.S. in policy analysis and management from Cornell University.

 She is a senior researcher at Dejusticia, where she coordinates the Global Action-Research Workshop for young human rights advocates.
 Her academic work focuses on property and the ecologies of war.

-Valentina studied economics and business administration at Universidad de los Andes, where she is currently completing her master’s degree in economics.
+Valentina earned a B.A. in Economics and Business Administration at Universidad de los Andes, where she is currently completing her master’s degree in economics.
 She served as research assistant at the Center for Economic Development Studies, where she studied the barriers to access to education for the inhabitants of the Colombian Pacific.
 Valentina works in the areas of environmental justice and economic, social and cultural rights.

 Vivian Newman Pont

-Vivian specializes in public law, private international law, and international aid for development.
-She has a postgraduate degree (DSU ) in Administrative Law from the University of Paris II Panthéon-Assas in France, as well as diplomas and specialization certificates in law and administration.
-She has a master’s degree (DEA) in Domestic Public Law from the University of Paris II Panthéon-Assas and a master´s degree in Development and International Aid for Development from the University of Barcelona in Spain.
+Vivian specializes in public law and international aid for development.
+She has a postgraduate degree (DSU ) in Administrative Law from the University of Paris II Panthéon-Assas in France, a master’s degree (DEA) in Domestic Public Law from the University of Paris II Panthéon-Assas and a master´s degree in Development and International Aid for Development from the University of Barcelona in Spain.
 She graduated with a J.D. from the Universidad Javeriana in Colombia (later validated by University of Barcelona).
-She has worked in the public sector with the Colombian Inspector General’s Office as a contract attorney and as coordinator of international relations.
-In the private sector, she worked on international negotiations at Avianca SA, in the legal department of Bavaria SA (now SABMiller), and as an independent lawyer.
-Vivian also has experience working in academia: she was lead coordinator of department of public law at the Universidad Javeriana and taught for several years at this same department.
-She has published numerous articles and essays on legal issues in Colombia.
+She has worked in the public sector with the Colombian Inspector General’s Office, in the private sector, on international negotiations at Avianca SA and in the legal department of Bavaria SA.
+Vivian also has lead the coordination of the public law department at the Universidad Javeriana and taught administrative law at this same University.
+She has published various essays on transparency, privacy and corruption issues.